Mathematics of Sudoku: Ordinary Sudoku

 Many Sudokus have been found with 17 clues, although finding them is not a trivial task.
 A 2014 paper by Gary McGuire, Bastian Tugemann, and Gilles Civario proved that the minimum number of clues in any proper Sudoku is 17 through an exhaustive computer search based on hitting set enumeration.

+The digits used in the clues are also constrained: the givens of a proper puzzle must include at least eight of the nine digits, since two digits absent from the clues could be interchanged throughout a solution to yield a second one.
+More generally, a proper n^{2}×n^{2} puzzle must use at least n^{2} − 1 distinct digits among its givens.

 Symmetrical Sudoku

 The fewest clues in a Sudoku with two-way diagonal symmetry (a 180° rotational symmetry) is believed to be 18, and in at least one case such a Sudoku also exhibits automorphism.
 A Sudoku with 24 clues, dihedral symmetry (a 90° rotational symmetry, which also includes a symmetry on both orthogonal axis, 180° rotational symmetry, and diagonal symmetry) is known to exist, but it is not known if this number of clues is minimal for this class of Sudoku.

-Total number of minimal puzzles

-The number of minimal Sudokus (Sudokus in which no clue can be deleted without losing uniqueness of the solution) is not precisely known.
-However, statistical techniques combined with a generator ('Unbiased Statistics of a CSP – A Controlled-Bias Generator'), show that there are approximately (with 0.065% relative error):